MAFKOUD/Big_data_processing_ECE/Project/readme.md

 ### Hamid Hiba

-- Wrote and structured the Markdown explanations for all questions (Q1–Q10).

-- Ensured that each answer is clearly documented and understandable in English.

-- Helped with testing and verifying that the notebook runs from top to bottom.

-### Brunel Nangoum-Tchatchoua

 - Developed and tested the wikimedia_stream.py streaming script.

 - Designed the event and alert formats (wiki_events.csv, wiki_alerts.csv).

-- Contributed to the README documentation and final project review (Git repository, file organization).
+- Ensured that all notebooks and scripts run successfully from start to finish.

+### Brunel Nangoum-Tchatchoua

+- Added placeholder filenames and notes for potential future streaming features.

+- Performed a light review of the repository structure and formatting.

+- Wrote and structured the Markdown explanations for Q1–Q10.